patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 --- | --- | --- | --- |--- |
 ,,,| Complete | 11/15/2021 | //2021 | //2021 |

-This week: codefreezed version, getting in runs, fixing NNLearner2 use of Keras.

 ## Week 14, Nov 22nd

+This week: fixing NNLearner2 use of Keras.

 ### General Meeting Notes